jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 Rain had started, and continuing to attempt a wet friction slab seemed like a losing proposition.

 I was a bit bummed to not send Suede after doing it twice in a row in early October.
-I wasn't surprised to miss Sukha Sit but I expected Suede to be automatic.
+I wasn't surprised to miss Sukha Sit, but I expected Suede to be automatic.

 Next up was trying to repeat [Tabernacle](https://www.mountainproject.com/route/112297553/tabernacle) (v5).
-It was my last send of the early October trip and that go was a battle, so I knew it would be a fight.
+It was my last send of the early October trip, and that go was a battle, so I knew it would be a fight.
 I tried a few times but bailed to keep energy for the rest of the day.

 We moved on to [Cruisers](https://www.mountainproject.com/route/112790640/cruisers) next.